UFO-Studios/.github/profile/README.md

     Twitch Bot (in progress ™️)
     YouTube bot (in progress ™️)
     Dashboard (alpha release soon ™️)
-    DiscordSrv alternative for fabric? (starting on the back-burner ™️)
+    Fabric mod similar to 3rd life (starting on the back-burner ™️)

 ## Current Projects: